Anita Botha was the winner of the EBIT House award for Best Service Module Lecturer.

 Prof Patricia Forbes elected to the Professional Standards Board of the Royal Society of Chemistry, made Fellow of SA Chemical Institute

 Professor Patricia Forbes, incumbent of the Rand Water Chemistry Research Chair in the Department of Chemistry at the University of Pretoria (UP), was not only recently elected to the Professional Standards Board (PSB) of the Royal Society of Chemistry (RSC), she has also been made a Fellow of the South African Chemical Institute (SACI).

 This is the first time that a member from outside the United Kingdom has participated in the PSB, which serves to advise the RSC Council on strategic developments in professional and employment practices.
 The RSC is over 175 years old and has more than 54 000 members from around the world.
 Prof Forbes said that her involvement in the management structure of this prestigious society “is exciting and will allow me to contribute in a tangible manner to shaping the future of the chemical sciences.
 Chemistry is vital in our everyday lives and provides an important facet towards solving many global challenges, including environmental pollution, energy production and the need for novel pharmaceuticals to treat medical conditions”.

 Prof Forbes has been acknowledged locally, as she was made a SACI Fellow, for her strong leadership and excellence in the profession of chemistry, as well as for her volunteer service to the chemical community.
 There is currently a total of 38 SACI fellows.

-Anita Botha was the winner of the EBIT House award for Best Service Module lecturer as well as the NAS Cluster Excellence in Teaching Award.
+Anita Botha was the winner of the EBIT House award for Best Service Module lecturer and received the NAS Cluster Excellence in Teaching Award.